inimah/Document-vector-similarity/Literature-Review.md

-I decide to create a summary of my literature review w.r.t, which I clustered into several topic categorization.
+I decide to create a brief summary of my literature review w.r.t to "Document vector similarity", which I clustered into several topic categorization.

 **1. Word Embedding**